atet/ggj2022/README.md

 ### Command Line Interface (CLI)

-A Linux CLI will be used to execute commands on our server; if you feel like you need a refresher, please see: https://github.com/atet/learn/tree/master/regex
+A Linux CLI will be used to easily execute copy & pasted commands here; if you feel like you need a refresher, please see: https://github.com/atet/learn/tree/master/regex

 You can use the following CLI depending on your operating system:

 #### Windows 10

-* Windows Subsystem for Linux (WSL) is a fully supported Microsoft product for Windows 10, learn how to install it here: [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+* Windows Subsystem for Linux (WSL) is a fully supported Microsoft product for Windows 10, learn how to install it here: https://github.com/atet/wsl
-* Please choose Ubuntu 18.04 LTS as the distribution you use with WSL
-* WSL is only available for Windows 10

 #### MacOS